robertluo/nvim-astro5/README.md

 The configuration is based on the AstroNvim v5 template config.
 Changes to existing file have been kept to a minimum, except for `lua/community.lua` which has additional plugins from the AstroNvim Community repository.

-`lua/plugins/practicalli.lua` contains Practicalli specific configuration (plugins, preferences & key maps).
-This also provides an example of how to modify and extend the AstroNvim configuration yourself.

 Set environment variable `PRACTICALLI_ASTRO` to false to skip the Practicalli config without requiring a code change.

 Create your own `lua/plugins/user-yourname.lua` file to: